benjdod/comp533-piazzahelper/README.md

 ## How It Works

-The script imports your diary and splits it into a series of files for each class day.
+The script imports your diary, saves it to backup location, and splits it into a series of files for each class day.
 Each file is a text file where each pair of lines represents a question-answer pair, like the following:

 ```
 What is the meaning of life, the universe and everything?